kojiflowers/cloudinary-for-codeigniter/README.md

 }
 ```

-In your view, you echo the variable like you normally would to display the image:
+In your welcome_page view, echo the variable like you normally would to display the image:
 ```php
 <?php echo $image; ?>
 ```

+If done correctly, you should see an image popup at the bottom of your welcome page.